Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 #### Java version
 An important thing when creating a tool that others might find useful is to choose the right Java version.
-Big companies are often reluctant to change the JDK version every few months and also to choose newest ones without them being properly tested and bugfixed.
+Big companies are often reluctant to change the JDK version every few months and to choose the newest ones without them being properly tested and bugfixed.
 Current [Java Support Roadmap](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html) makes it more tempting to choose newer and newer Java versions as most of them provide some new features, API enrichment and optimization.
-The other side of the coin is that already existing projects using older Java version will not be able to use your library until they migrate to new version and it may not happen as often as it could be expected.
+The other side of the coin is that already existing projects using older Java version will not be able to use your library until they migrate to new version, and it may not happen as often as it could be expected.
 Right now, in my opinion, starting with current LTS (long term support) Java would be the best option.
 All information about release dates and LTS-marked versions can be found in the link above.